Cuneiform: Sumero-Akkadian cuneiform

 This "mixed" method of writing continued through the end of the Babylonian and Assyrian empires, although there were periods when "purism" was in fashion and there was a more marked tendency to spell out the words laboriously, in preference to using signs with a phonetic complement.
 Yet even in those days, the Babylonian syllabary remained a mixture of logographic and phonemic writing.

+A number of tablets include "check marks" either incised in the wet clay (PAP-marks for example) or after the clay is dry using ink as was seen in tablets from Mari.